See Monster

 See Monster (stylised in all capitals) was a temporary outdoor art installation in Weston-super-Mare, England.
 It was part of the nationwide arts festival Unboxed: Creativity in the UK and consisted of a converted decommissioned offshore platform featuring a garden and artworks that promoted sustainability.

 Along with the wider Unboxed festival, the installation attracted some controversy.
-However, more than 800,000 people engaged with it through visitation, involvement with related activities and through digital and broadcast channels.
+However, more than a million people engaged with it through visitation, related activities and various forms of media.

 Development

+Background

 See Monster was originally a North Sea offshore platform and was one of ten works commissioned as part of Unboxed: Creativity in the UK, a nationwide arts festival based around science, technology, engineering and mathematics.
 The installation was located at the Tropicana, an events space and former lido that had previously hosted the Banksy art installation Dismaland in 2015.
 It was a work of the Leeds creative studio NewSubstance and was supported by North Somerset Council.
 It was expected to cost £10.5 million.

 The intention of See Monster was to inspire people to discuss the sustainable reuse of industrial structures.
 Martin Green, chief creative officer of Unboxed, said that the installation would "take something that took from the earth and ask it to give back."
 The installation was purported to be the first example in the world of an offshore platform being repurposed after decommissioning, rather than scrapped.

+Construction and opening

 The 450-tonne platform was stripped, repaired and cleaned in a shipyard in the Netherlands over 12 months.
 It arrived in Weston-super-Mare by barge on 13 July 2022 and was moved onto the beach by a Mammoet self-propelled modular transporter.
 A 1,500-tonne crane lifted it onto a set of pre-constructed legs within the Tropicana on 16 July.

 The opening had originally been planned for July to coincide with the summer holidays, but was ultimately delayed until 23 September.
-The delay was attributed to the unprecedented nature of the project, and to the weather, with construction work being unable to take place during high winds, rain or lightning.
-It was intended to be open until 5 November, but this was later extended to 20 November.
+The delay was attributed to the unprecedented nature of the project and to the weather, with construction work being unable to take place during high winds, rain or lightning.
+A viewing platform opened on 15 August, allowing visitors to watch the construction.
+The installation was intended to be open until 5 November, but this was later extended to 20 November.